 • Where a RACH is entitled to 0.2 FTE based on their bed band, only one ACOP can be rostered to work on-site at the home.

-• In cases where the RACH is entitled to 0.4 FTE based on their bed band, a maximum of 2 different ACOPs can be rostered to share the role responsibilities.
+• In cases where the RACH is entitled to 0.4 FTE based on their bed band, a maximum of two different ACOPs can be rostered to share the role responsibilities.

 • In cases where the RACH is entitled to 0.6 FTE or more based on their bed numbers, a maximum of three different ACOPs can be rostered by the pharmacy to the RACH under the Measure to share the ACOP responsibilities.